-8. He exhibited grace and truth towards Thomas (John 20).
-"Reach out your hand and put it in my side," was His invitation to doubting Thomas-that's grace.
-"Stop doubting and believe"-that's the truth of what Thomas needed to do.

-9. He exhibited grace and truth towards Peter (John 21).
-Peter denied Him three times, swearing, "I don't know the man."
-But Jesus invited Peter to breakfast-that's grace.
-And asked him three times, "Do you love me?"-because before restoration can occur a sinner must face the ugly truth of his sin.
-And then He gave Peter a new ministry, "Feed my sheep"-more grace!
+- 8. He exhibited grace and truth towards Thomas (John 20).
+"Reach out your hand and put it in my side," was His invitation to Thomas, the man who actually expressed his doubt that Jesus was alive.
+That's grace (patient, sin-overlooking grace).
+But then He looked Thomas in the eye and said, "Stop doubting and believe," for that's the truth of what Thomas needed to do. - 9.
+He exhibited grace and truth towards Peter (John 21).
+Peter, the one who spent three years up close and personal with Jesus.
+This Peter denied His Master three times, swearing, "I don't know the man."
+But now Jesus invites Peter to breakfast-that's grace.
+And asks him three times, "Do you love me?", because before restoration can occur a sinner must face the ugly truth of his sin.
+And then the One who came full of grace and truth gave Peter a new ministry, "Feed my sheep", more grace and more opportunity to speak truth to yet others who need grace and truth.

-And that's just a sampling, for the examples of grace and truth in beautiful balance abound in the life of Jesus.
-But these aren't bedtime stories, beloved, for...
+And that's just a sampling, my friend, for the examples of grace and truth in beautiful balance abound in the life of Jesus.
+"Whom having not seen, you love," said Peter in 1 Peter 1:8.
+And so we do love Him, trust Him, and devote our lives to Him, for there has never been another like Jesus.
+Never.